 Sarah Cotton Nelson is CFT’s chief philanthropy officer, leading a team of 14 in support of Thriving Communities for All.
-Throughout her time with the foundation, Sarah has led efforts to enhance CFT’s policies and procedures to ensure more racially, geographically and culturally inclusive grantmaking and community-responsive nonprofit capacity building.
+Throughout her time with the foundation, Sarah has led efforts to enhance CFT’s policies and procedures to ensure more racially, geographically and culturally inclusive and equitable grantmaking and community-responsive nonprofit capacity building.
 She has a unique ability to connect people to data to catalyze community members to engage in issues which take a village to solve.

 Prior to joining CFT in 2008, Sarah spent 12 years working as researcher with the RAND Corporation’s Survey Research Group.
 Additionally, she built experience across the nonprofit world advocating for wetlands protection in Latin America, running a youth center in downtown Los Angeles, helping nonprofits in El Salvador navigate the government’s legalization process following the end of that country’s civil war, and collecting learnings across Alabama, Mississippi and Louisiana from disaster response and recovery experiences following Hurricane Katrina.